- Let Us Help You

 Many people know that dressing in layers and wearing a hat, are key ways to stay warm.
 However, some overlook the importance of keeping feet equally protected.
 Remember when Mom told you over and over to go put on socks?
 Believe it ~ Mom was right In fact, because blood goes to protect vital organs first, blood vessels in the feet constrict.
 This reduces circulation and increases the likelihood of frostbite.
 The basic concept you should look for in cold weather clothing applies to socks too.
 The best high quality fibers and fabrics offer insulation from the cold and allow the body to release perspiration.
 The body needs to do just as much of this in the cold as in the heat, in order to regulate its temperature.

-Cotton is a poor choice because its absorbency of this winter perspiration causes the fibers to collapse against the skin, drawing heat away from the body.
+Cotton is a poor choice because its absorbency of winter perspiration causes the fibers to collapse against the skin, drawing heat away from the body.
 Trapped perspiration is a major cause of cold weather health problems.
 Even in doors, have you ever felt the bite of cold when you take off your shoes?
 If you’re wet, your risk of hypothermia increases dramatically.
 Studies have shown that the rate of heat loss through wet clothing can be 240 times that lost while wearing dry clothing.
 High-quality alpaca socks help retain warmth, and absorb and transfer moisture away from the skin and keep you warm and healthy.

 Alpaca is the best natural fiber for warmth.
 Even in damp conditions, alpaca provides warmth because its hollow fibers trap air in their core continuing to provide insulation.
 Synthetic fibers, such as micro fiber acrylics, provide superior moisture transfer as well and when combined with alpaca it is a sure fire winner!
 Thicker socks are generally warmer because their large loop (terry knit) construction traps more air which provides warmth and insulation from the cold.
 Warrior Alpaca socks with a combination of these natural and man made fibers and thick terry knit construction offer the greatest protection from the cold.